hoseininjast/laravel-toaster/README.md

 # laravel-toaster
-* Have to mamy work to do
+* Too many work to do
 1. Make it real
 2. Synchronize settings with config files
 3. Add a `readme.md`